Steering Information Utility in Key-Value Memory for Language Model Post-Training: Introduction

-Despite this, an open question remains: \textit{do post-training methods actually encourage the model to fully utilize the information encoded during pre-training}?
-In many cases, they may not-since models are not explicitly trained or incentivized to retrieve and apply such knowledge\footnote{In this work, the terms `information' and `knowledge' are interchangeably used as descriptive language.}optimally~\citep{conmy2023towards,chang2024how,du2024context}.
+Despite this, an open question remains: \textit{do post-training methods truly encourage the model to fully utilize the information encoded during pre-training}?
+In many cases, they may not--since models are neither explicitly trained nor incentivized to retrieve and apply such knowledge\footnote{In this work, the terms `information' and `knowledge' are interchangeably used as descriptive language.} optimally~\citep{conmy2023towards,chang2024how,du2024context}.
 This insufficient use could result in suboptimal performance on downstream tasks, even when relevant knowledge is already stored in the model's parameters~\citep{bietti2023birth,kim2025knowledge}.

-We therefore introduce \ours{}, a prototype designed to encourage more efficient use of a model's pre-trained knowledge during the post-training phase (Figure~\ref{fig:overview}).
-Our approach draws on an associative memory view of the Transformer’s feed-forward network (FFN) layers~\citep{geva2021transformer,meng2022locating,mengmass,geva2023dissecting}, wherein the first FFN layer acts as a content-dependent key and the second FFN layer as a learned value memory (key-value memory).
-Consequently, each layer's output can be viewed as a weighted sum over key-value memory pairs, where each key acts as a coefficient controlling its corresponding memory.
+We therefore introduce \ours{}, a method designed to encourage more effective use of a model's pre-trained knowledge during the post-training phase (Figure~\ref{fig:overview}).
+Our approach draws on an associative memory view of the Transformer’s feed-forward network (FFN) layers~\citep{geva2021transformer,meng2022locating,mengmass,geva2023dissecting}, where the first FFN layer acts as a content-dependent key and the second FFN layer functions as a learned value memory, together forming a key–value memory mechanism.
+Consequently, each layer's output can be viewed as a weighted sum of memory vectors, where each vector's weight (the key coefficient) is produced by the input vector multiplied by its corresponding key in the first FFN.\footnote{In this work, we term the output of first FFN as \textit{key coefficient} and its distribution as \textit{key distribution}.
+This is the same as ``memory coefficient'' in ~\citet{geva2021transformer}}

-\ours{} controls the distribution of keys to manage the information-dense memory vectors learned from pretraining.
+\ours{} controls the distribution of key coefficients to manage the information-dense memory vectors learned from pretraining.
 The goal is to promote a high-entropy key distribution, enabling their corresponding memory vectors to be actively engaged during post-training.
-Specifically, we use two-sided strategies: (i) intervening on memory vectors with low corresponding key values during the forward pass, and (ii) regularizing the entropy of keys in the gradient flow during backpropagation.
+Specifically, we use two strategies: (i) intervening on memory vectors with low corresponding key coefficients during the forward pass, and (ii) regularizing the entropy of key coefficients in the gradient flow during backpropagation.
 These methods can be seamlessly incorporated into a vanilla SFT pipeline for information-steered SFT.

 Our empirical evaluation demonstrates that \ours{} yields consistent and notable performance enhancements across a variety of models—including Llama~\citep{touvron2023llamaopenefficientfoundation}, Qwen~\citep{bai2023qwentechnicalreport}, and Gemma~\citep{gemmateam2024gemmaopenmodelsbased} at different scales.
 These improvements are demonstrated across a comprehensive suite of over 15 downstream tasks, encompassing both in-distribution (ID) and out-of-distribution (OOD) scenarios.
 Beyond these performance gains, information-steered LMs exhibit an adaptive information allocation strategy during token generation.
 Specifically, they dedicate more representational capacity to semantically rich and challenging tokens, while expending less on simpler, transitional tokens, indicating a more nuanced use of parametric information.